2026 FIFA World Cup bids: Bid process

 On 7 November 2017, FIFA published a guide to bidding process.
 It outlines the key elements of the reformed bidding process, the assessment mechanisms in place, recommendations on the protection of the process' integrity, the timeline for the selection of the host(s), the specific requirements for hosting, a detailed explanation of the government guarantees, as well as the principles of sustainable event management and human rights protection.

 Bid Evaluation Task Force

 On 27 October 2017, the FIFA Council ratified the decision of the Bureau of the Council of 6 September 2017 to approve the enhanced Bidding Regulations for the 2026 FIFA World Cup.
 It also appointed the members of the Bid Evaluation Task Force.
-According to the Bidding Regulations, the Task Force is expected to be composed by:
+According to the Bidding Regulations, the Task Force was composed by: